MateuszLabun9/hobby-website-server/README.md

 # hobby-website-server
 Website about my hobbies created on xampp server

 Fully functional website.
 Can be easily posted on XAMPP serwer.
-This website is about my hobby - digital technology.
-It is created with html and CSS mainly, server was hosted by Silesian University of Technology.
+It is created with usage of HTML and CSS, server was hosted by Silesian University of Technology.
 Website contains, main page, gallery, voice recordings and videos.

 Language is in Polish because this was a project for studies.
+This website is about my hobby - digital technology.

 ![image](https://user-images.githubusercontent.com/44081987/153241243-77cc4572-f890-4117-9c0a-e89d0ec3ba46.png)